 This information is made available to students through their counselor.
+See Ms. Rivera in the Career Center for additional information.

 Individual Counseling & Support

 If you or a friend are experiencing problems of a psychological and or emotional nature, please see your counselor.
 Services may be provided on a referral basis to Dinuba Children's Services.
 Confidentiality is maintained.